awayfromcasual/csgo/README.md

 Open Steam, go to your library, right click on CS:GO, and click "Properties".
 Launch options are entered in the box at the bottom of the "General" tab.

-Here are my launch options: `-novid -d3d9ex -tickrate 128 +exec _launch`
+Here are my launch options: `-high -nojoy -novid -d3d9ex -tickrate 128 +exec _launch`

-Here is an explanation of each individual option:
+### Important launch options:

 - `-novid` - Disables the intro, which makes loading the game faster.
 - `-d3d9ex` - Makes alt-tab instantaneous.
 Might also improve FPS.
 - `-tickrate 128` - Sets the tick rate for local servers to 128 instead of the default 64.
-- `+exec _launch` - Executes my launch options file (sets fps_max and loads my commands).

-### FPS Boosting launch options
+### FPS Boosting launch options:

-Some people find FPS improvements with the following launch options:
+Some people (including myself) find FPS improvements with the following launch options:

 - `-high` - Sets CS:GO to run at high priority, which may improve FPS.
 - `-nojoy` - Disables joystick support, which may improve FPS.

-Personally I found my FPS would only change by ±1%, but your results may differ.

 ### Using a dedicated launch.cfg file:

-Many guides suggest adding `exec autoexec` to your launch options so that your settings always update when you launch the game.
+Many guides suggest using `exec autoexec` so your settings always reset when you launch the game.
 I prefer to use a separate `_launch.cfg` file, which only includes commands that I want reset every launch (cl_crosshaircolor, fps_max, etc).
-This allows me to experiment with changing settings without having those settings reset every time I close the game.
+This lets me change settings without them resetting every time I restart the game.

+- `+exec _launch` - Executes my launch options file (sets fps_max and loads my commands).

 ## Graphics Settings